I just have to say, this is the best tango class I’ve ever taken. And this is the information I was waiting for.

-From a student I have never met in person, using my HyperForge materials: “Dear Vio…This last Saturday one of the best dancers in [my country] said I had improved a lot since last time we danced (2 months ago) which can only be to your credit.”
+From a student who didn’t study with us in person, only using our online materials: “Dear Vio…This last Saturday one of the best dancers in [my country] said I had improved a lot since last time we danced (2 months ago) which can only be to your credit.”

 The TangoForge online courses have changed my dancing.
 Learning alone at home encouraged me to trust my body and find my own limits.
 This work has given me confidence that I can find my own reference points in the milonga.
 Instead of worrying what steps the mark will be leading next, I can focus all my attention on the quality of the connection.
 I took classes with lots of different teachers before I studied with Vio.
 Only TangoForge has given me the information I need to understand the underlying principles of tango, and to realize that the embrace is a system of communication.
 Vio is skilled and passionate teacher, but she’s also a powerful and effective coach/mentor.
 She taught me to work out what I really wanted from tango, and take responsibility for seeking it out.
 She empowered me to use the mirada to assert myself, and to explore the possibilities for my own pleasure.

 The TangoForge website totally changed how I perceive tango.
 My teacher was always talking about energy and feeling.
 TangoForge is about bones and muscles.
 Now I study kinesiology to understand how to move in tango.

 …what you are creating there is the best (and healthiest) atmosphere I’ve seen in a loooong time!
 I always leave your studio super relaxed and believing that people are wonderful.
 And I think that is amazing and I’m very grateful for that.
 Not to mention that I learn more about tango there than in any other setting ever.